idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Specific clients/projects/file formats**: You may wish to create different templates for different clients, or for all jobs related to a specific project.
 - **Different resources**: You may simply wish to have different resources selected or present per each template, for various reasons.
 In this case, all actions can be carried out from within the Dashboard.
 Simply tick or add the desired resources and save the template.
 - **Remember layout and tab states**: If you tend to join, dock or float specific resources/tabs, or use different layout or layout/theme/color adjustments, you can easily save these and make new project boot faster.
+- **Open/Reopen external projects**: use project templates each time you wish to open or reopen an external project (created in a different CAT tool).
+This way, you can find the same settings and resources as before.

 <!--- Note for same client projects: In this case (although not necessarily recommended), you can even create one CT project and then just add/remove documents keeping the same project resources.
 This solution will work for CafeTran projects. --->